Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 → Re-arm
 ```

-This mechanism is one of the most important ideas preserved from this early program.

-Although the current software architecture is more advanced, the principle that **one physical marking should create one software event** remains relevant.
+This mechanism is one of the most important parts of the current program.
+The guiding principle is that **one physical marking should create one software event**, even if the sensor reads that same marking during several consecutive control cycles.

 ---